Kirsten Tan

-Kirsten Tan（陈敬音 (陳敬音, chén jìngyīn)）is a Singaporean film director and screenwriter.
+Kirsten Tan（zh）is a Singaporean film director and screenwriter.
 She is best known for her 2017 feature film debut, Pop Aye, which won the Special Jury Prize at the Sundance Film Festival, and was Singapore's official submission to the Academy Award for Best Foreign Language Film.

 Early life and education

 Tan was born in Singapore to Chinese-educated business parents who wanted her to study science or economics.
 As a bilingual child, Tan read Charles Dickens and wuxia (swordfighting) novels by Jin Yong.
 Of this period she has said: “Reading was my first escape, an immediate access to a larger world.”

 As a teenager at Dunman High and Victoria Junior College, Tan wrote short stories and poems, sometimes on toilet paper squares she would flush away.
 Tan said she was classified as “the oddball, the slacker".

 Tan studied English literature at the National University of Singapore.
 She then studied film production at Ngee Ann Polytechnic and New York University's Tisch School of the Arts.